Paebak/paebak/README.md

 # Hey there!
 I'm Matt! 👋

 **My name's Matt 💻
-and I'm a cybersecurity engineer.**
+and I'm a cybersecurity engineer!**

 - 🛡️ Focused on Threat Detection & Log Management in the telco industry
 - 🧠 Passionate about detection engineering, OCSF, and automation